candre97/EE599_Software_Engineering/Snake/README.md

-# C++ Template for Bazel and ncurses
+# C++ Snake Game Using Bazel and Ncurses

-> Can be used in Visual Studio Code
+> Developed in Visual Studio Code

-This is a starter template for building C++ binaries using ncurses library and [Bazel](https://www.bazel.build/) build system.

 [ncurses](https://www.gnu.org/software/ncurses/) (new curses) is a  library providing a set of APIs that allows the programmer to write text-based user interfaces in a terminal-independent manner.
 It is a toolkit for developing "GUI-like" application software that runs under a terminal emulator.
 It also optimizes screen changes, in order to reduce the latency experienced when using remote shells.

 ## Screenshot
 ![](screenshot.png)

 ## How to install ncurses
 Well installing ncurses library is an easy task, you just have to follow the steps listed below: